iExecBlockchainComputing/iexec-dapps-registry/README.md

 As IPFS can store any kind of file, it is capable of storing file-based database files such as SQLite files to allow for storage of entire databases and retrieval of such databases on demand.

-This iexec application serves as a bridge in such an architecture, to accept query requests, find the relevant DB on IPFS, run quries on the DB, and return the results to the smart contract developer in the form of an IPFS hash.
+This iexec application serves as a bridge in such an architecture, to accept query requests, find the relevant DB on IPFS, run queries on the DB, and return the results to the smart contract developer in the form of an IPFS hash.

 An example workflow is described below: